|REALITIES OF WAR

 in this forum:

 Will the movie change the public's attitude towards military service?
 Why was public reaction to the movie so strong?
 What other war movies do you like or dislike?
 How do American and foreign films compare?
-The Online NewsHour asks: What other American war movies do you like or dislike?
-Why?
+The Online NewsHour asks: Many viewers said Saving Private Ryan was powerful enough to make Americans reconsider participating the U.S. military.
+Do you think the movie will change the public's attitude towards military service or is the Saving Private Ryan a reflection of attitudes that already exist towards war?

 Paul Fussell responds: